-POSTNET (Postal Numeric Encoding Technique) and Intelligent Mail barcodes are USPS-developed methods to encode ZIP Code information on mail that can be read for sorting by automated machines.
+[1-27-13] Intelligent Mail barcodes and POSTNET (Postal Numeric Encoding Technique) barcodes are USPS-developed methods to encode ZIP Code information on mail that can be read for sorting by automated machines.
 Intelligent Mail barcodes also encode other tracking information.
+POSTNET barcodes do not qualify for automation pricing.